 Reasons to Invest in Content Marketing

-The need for content marketing was born when internet users were tired of Ad overload.
+The need for marketing was born when internet users were tired of Ad overload.
 Content marketing emerged as a more subtle form of establishing your brand over these aggressive in-your-face campaigns.

 1. Compounding Returns of Content Marketing